inesoaresilva/my-website/data/post/exploring-cape-verde.md

 title: Working Remotely from Cape Verde
 category: travel
 description: "This year I spent two months in Cape Verde.
-I was working and enjoying the country at the same time.
-In this post I will cover how my week and routine looked like.
-What I like the best and the less."
+I was working and enjoying the country at the same time. <p> As a way to document my experience I wanted to create this post where I write down different topics of my trip - how did the idea start?; how was my routine there; where I stayed; what are the differences between the islands and what were the highlights and lowlights </p>
+<p>Lastly, I reflect on my nomad experience and I put down what I think about nomadic lifestyle.</p>
+<p>At the end, I share a video of a presentation I gave on this topic for the ones that prefer video format.</p>"
 image: "remote-work-cape-verde.jpg"
 date: 2018-01-13T00:00:00.000Z
 comments: 3